wongjiahau/Pineapple/specification/DataStructures.md

 myFruit: Fruit =(.name="Mango" .isTasty=true .sibling=(.name="Durian" .isTasty=false .sibling=null))
 ```

-## Arrays
+## Arrays/Lists
 Arrays are just like Python arrays.
+However, they must consist of the same type, no array with mixed typed is allowed.

 ### Initialization
 ```python